List of Minnesota Twins minor league affiliates

 The Minnesota Twins farm system consists of six Minor League Baseball affiliates across the United States and in the Dominican Republic.
 Four teams are independently owned, while two—the Florida Complex League Twins and Dominican Summer League Twins—are owned by the major league club.

 The Twins have been affiliated with the Single-A Fort Myers Mighty Mussels of the Florida State League since 1993, making it the longest-running active affiliation in the organization among teams not owned by the Twins.
 The longest affiliation in franchise history was with the Elizabethton Twins, who were the team's Rookie affiliate in the Appalachian League for 47 seasons from 1974 to 2020.
-Their newest affiliates are the Triple-A St. Paul Saints of the International League and the Double-A Wichita Wind Surge of the Texas League, which became Twins affiliates in 2021.
+Their newest affiliates are the Triple-A St. Paul Saints of the International League and the Double-A Wichita Turbo Tubs of the Texas League, which became Twins affiliates in 2021.

 Geographically, Minnesota's closest domestic affiliate is the St. Paul Saints, which are located approximately 10 mi away.
 Their furthest domestic affiliates are the Fort Myers Mighty Mussels and Florida Complex League Twins of the Rookie Florida Complex League, which play at different ballparks at the same facility some 1423 mi away.